DLR-RM/BlenderProc/examples/bop_with_object_sampling/README.md

       }
     }
 ```

 * Use the [script](../../scripts/download_cc_textures.py) to download the textures.
 Default [path](../../resources), pass it to the Loader.

 ### Material Randomizer
-* For a default material of a light plane which was created during object's initialization, switch to a Emission shader and sample `color` and `strength` values of the emitted light.

 ```yaml
     {